Explore All Topics

 Unfortunately, these expenses don’t qualify for the Child and Dependent Care Credit:

-• Transportation costs to and from the childcare facility
+• Transportation costs to and from the child care facility

-• Overnight camp expenses
+• Overnight camp expenses (day camp expenses may qualify)

 • Expenses for the education of a child in kindergarten or higher